A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Discussion

-Another important factor for the long term ice-rock distribution in the interior is their initial distribution.
-Here we assume accretion of mixed ice and rock.
-However, if from some reason the ice is being accreted after the rock, then no mixing is expected.
-The initial distribution is determined by the formation process.
-In particular, the size and accretion rate of solids and their volatility determine the deposition location and therefore the initial metal distribution.
+Another important caveat is the initial distribution of ice and rock in the interior.
+Our results indicate that wherever rock and ice are mixed after planet formation, the ice-rock mixture is expected to remain mixed for the long term.
+Therefore, important factor for the ice-rock distribution in the interior is their initial distribution.
+Here, we assume accretion of mixed ice and rock, but if, for example, ice is being accreted after the rock then no significant mixing is expected.
+In the solid accretion process the size and accretion rate of solids and their volatility determine their deposition location and therefore the initial metal distribution.
 For example, icy pebbles evaporate exterior to rocky pebbles, while planetesimals of mixed ice and rock can get deeper as a mixture.
-Our simplified model doesn't intend to model this, but to emphasis the importance and relevance of ice-rock interaction in the formation phase for the long term interior structure.
-Understanding the ice and rock initial distribution in the interior as an outcome of planet formation requires further study, and is essential in order to get more realistic models of ice-rich interiors.
+In practice, the outer layers may be more ice-rich while the inner layers may be more rock-rich, with a gradual change in ice-rock mass ratio between them.
+Our simplified model doesn't intend to model this, but to emphasize the importance and relevance of ice-rock interaction in the planet formation phase for the long term interior structure of the planet.

-Our interior evolution model is 1D model.
-Therefore, 2-3D effects such as orbital eccentricity of close-in Neptune planets \citep{correia20} and day-night side differences are ignored.
-These simplifications can be justified, as the irradiation effect on the deep interior is found to be small for planets at distance beyond 0.03 AU.
-We also ignore for simplicity effects of tidal heating \citep{henning09}, which may heat the interior further and increase the ice-rock miscibility, and of self rotation, which under certain conditions limits the mixing of elements \citep{lock17}.
+It should also be noted that our interior evolution model is 1D model.
+Therefore, 2D-3D effects such as orbital eccentricity of close-in Neptune planets \citep{correia20} and dayside to nightside differences are ignored.
+These simplifications can be justified, as the irradiation effect on the deep interior is found to be small for planets at a distance beyond 0.03 AU.
+We also ignore for simplicity effects of tidal heating \citep{henning09}, which may heat the interior further and increase the ice-rock miscibility, and of self-rotation, which under certain conditions limits the mixing of elements \citep{lock17}.